 What Child is this, who, laid to rest, On Mary's lap is sleeping?
 Whom angels greet with anthems sweet, While shepherds watch are keeping.

 What Child is this?
-When the Child was on Mary's lap sleeping, what did Mary know?
+When the Child was on Mary's lap sleeping?
 Mary knew more than anyone what would become of the Child.
 She knew the scriptures better than anyone, because Her intellect and memory didn’t suffer from original sin.
-Mary knew He is the Messiah, a King, Lord and God.
+Mary knew He would be the Messiah, King, Lord and God.
 From the moment She was pregnant, She must have longed to see God, Her Son.
-She was first to pray to God dwelling within Her.
+She was first to pray to God dwelling within Her womb.
 Surely, She pondered, what He would look like?
 And when He was born, She was the first to kiss the face of God.
 To first to see the smile of God.

 "This, this is Christ, the King, Whom shepherds guard and angels sing: Haste, haste to bring Him laud, The Babe, the Son of Mary!"

-The night Jesus' birth, it was revealed to poor humble shepherds what would become of the Child born in Bethlehem and where they would find Him.
+On the night of Jesus' birth, it was revealed to poor humble shepherds what would become of the Child born in Bethlehem and where they would find Him.
 The angel said to the shepherds, “….today in the city of David a savior has been born for you who is Christ and Lord.
 And this will be a sign for you: you will find an infant wrapped in swaddling clothes and lying in a manger.”
-(Pause)

 "Why lies He in such mean estate, Where ox and ass are feeding?
 Good Christians, fear, for sinners here The silent Word is pleading."